liampc/100-days-of-code/log.md

 ## Day 100:
 Finished #100DaysOfCode!
 Today I learned about writing tests for functions and classes with python unittest module and using matplotlib for data visualization.
 Will be back for round 2 after finalizing what to do next

+# Round 2

+## Day 1: Sept 9, 2020

+Today I practice creating test programs for functions nad classes in crash course python.
+In between I practiced python syntax by following "Learn Python the Hard Way" exercises.
+I also started the data viz project and use the matplotlib by making simple line graph

+## Day 2: Sept 10, 2020

+Today, I continued with the learning about data viz.
+I learned how to plot points, change the attributes of the graph, labels, colors.
+I also learned how to generate random walks to generate random graph of points.